 Published on

-A new study has found that drinking a glass of milk after breakfast significantly reduces the build-up of plaque.
+A new study has found that drinking a glass of milk after breakfast significantly reduces plaque buildup.

-Results of an American study have shown a small glass of milk more than halves the build-up of plaque acids after eating dry sugary breakfast cereal.
+Results of an American study have shown a small glass of milk has more than half the buildup of plaque acids after eating dry, sugary breakfast cereal.

-Milk is one of the best sources of calcium and the study reaffirms the belief that drinking milk after a meal can also help because it neutralises the acids and re-mineralise the teeth after eating.
+Milk is one of the best sources of calcium, and the study reaffirms the belief that drinking milk after a meal can also help because it neutralises the acids and re-mineralises the teeth after eating.

 The UK in general has developed a very unhealthy food environment, making it even harder to improve dietary habits.